microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationrubric.md

 ---
 title: "educationRubric resource type"
-description: "Represents a grading rubric that can be attached to an assignment" ms.localizationpriority: medium
+description: "Represents a grading rubric that can be attached to an assignment." ms.localizationpriority: medium
 author: "dipakboyed"
 ms.subservice: "education"